uw-dims/dims-ad/docs/source/systemwidedecisions.rst

 ..

+DIMS provides a user interface layer on the front end, as well as a data processing layer on the back end, that integrates with several existing systems.

++ The first is the Security Information Event Management (SIEM) system at the core of the PRISEM project, and the technologies associated with it to perform behavioral detection of malicious activity from network flow data and support forensic analysis of historic data to respond and recover from attacks that evade detective mechanisms.
+This system collects and processes security related events and network flow data and supports a collective approach to responding and recovering from security events.

-The second system is the Ops-Trust portal system, used by a community of several hundred computer security professionals with operational and research roles in industry, government, and academia.
++ The second system is the Ops-Trust portal system, used by a community of several hundred computer security professionals with operational and research roles in industry, government, and academia.
 This system is primarily designed to facilitate trust group maintenance and communication to deal with emerging threats and events of international scope.

++ The third are the suite of "big data" style open source unstructured data storage, log processing, log visualization, and other tools that are part of the ELK stack, MozDef, and CIF.

++ Additional tools that can be used for visualization can be similarly integrated (such as Mal4s), by building them into the system deployment infrastructure like any other components used in DIMS.
+This type of `framework` model, if generalized, allows any of a number of open source security tools to be made available to the incident responder.

-The DIMS software will bring these two systems together into a collaborative environment for shared analysis and shared response of shared threats, both within a regional trust community, as well as across multiple such trust communities in other regions.
+The DIMS software system will bring these systems together into a collaborative environment for shared analysis and shared response of shared threats, both within a regional trust community, as well as across multiple such trust communities in other regions.
 Through vertical sharing of indicators of compromise from US-CERT to the regional level, and lateral sharing across regional entities, the objective is to scale actionable information sharing to state, local, territorial, and tribal (SLTT) government entities across the United States, and extend the sharing to international trust groups who make up the global fabric of the internet.

 .. _DataFlowsBetweenStakeholders: